Chippers Ice Carving

 There are walkways throughout the park and pathways created in the snow.
 If you have someone with you to assist you, it should be fine.

-The festival is presented by the Ice on Whyte Festival Society, a non-profit society.
-The festival does not offer discounts.
+The event is presented by the Ice on Whyte Festival Society, a non-profit society.
+The event does not offer discounts.

 Absolutely!
 There are amazing photo opportunities at Ice on Whyte.
 The carvings are lit up at night and are spectacular.
 We really appreciate when our guest share photos on social media.
 Please tag us @iceonwhyte and use the hashtag #iceonwhyte so we can show them off too.